WILD (AM): Local ownership ends

-In May 2000, Radio One took control of WILD through a local marketing agreement, which became an outright purchase later that year.
+In May 2000, Radio One took control of WILD through a local marketing agreement (LMA), which became an outright purchase later that year.
 After purchasing the station, Radio One slowly evolved WILD from a rather mainstream urban adult contemporary format to a format that focused more on classic soul music.
 In addition, the syndicated Tom Joyner morning show was added to the lineup, with the former morning host ("Coach" Willie Maye) relegated to giving local updates on the show.

 On October 20, 2005, Radio One moved the urban adult contemporary format to the dial position of WBOT.
 The move replaced "Hot 97.7" for most of the day, but WBOT's mainstream urban playlist remained from 4:00 p.m. until 10:00 p.m.
 WBOT subsequently picked up the call letters of WILD-FM.

 The move cleared the 1090 frequency for a new format, so when WILD signed on at sunrise on October 20, it was reborn as a new urban contemporary gospel formatted station, Praise 1090, based on the success of WPZE-FM in Atlanta and WPPZ in Philadelphia.

 The "Praise 1090" format was short-lived.
 On January 30, 2006, the 1090 frequency changed formats again.
 WILD became the Boston affiliate for the company's African American-targeted news/talk network, featuring Michael Eric Dyson, Warren Ballentine, Al Sharpton and 2 Live Stews.